dustinscarberry/utubevideogallery/readme.txt

 == Frequently Asked Questions ==

-= How many video galleries can I create? =
+= How many video galleries, albums or videos can I create? =

-As many as you want.
+As many as needed.

 = Can I use any YouTube or Vimeo video? =

-Generally, yes, except in cases where the video it set to disable embedding.

-= Are Vevo YouTube videos supported? =

 Yes, all YouTube and Vimeo videos should work unless embedding has been disabled.

 = Are any other types of videos supported (ie not YouTube)? =

-Yes, Even though the plugin is named uTubeVideo Gallery, Vimeo videos are now also supported.
+Yes, Even though the plugin is named uTubeVideo Gallery, Vimeo videos are supported also.

 = Can I change the size of the video player? =

-Yes the video player size can be set in the 'General Settings' section in the settings page.
+Yes the video player size can be set in the ‘General’ section in the settings page.

-= How do I change older videos into the new square thumbnail type? =

-Just go to edit the video in question: edit the thumbnail type and save changes.

-= How do I set a thumbnail for a new video album? =
+= How do I set a thumbnail for a new album? =

-After adding at least one video to the album click on the edit link for the video album and select a thumbnail and then click save changes.
+After adding at least one video to the album click on the edit action for the album and select a thumbnail and then click "Save Changes".

 = How do I just display videos with no albums? =

-There is an option called Display Type in each gallery's settings; set it to Just Videos.
+There is an option called Display Type in each gallery’s settings; set it to Just Videos.

-= How big of a playlist can I add to an album at once? =
+= How big of a playlist can I add to an album at a time? =

-Do to programming constraints and such it seems around 80 videos is the limit, but you will have to experiment to find what works best for you.
+Playlist size, currently, has no limit to the amount of videos you can add.
+As videos are added you can view the progress at the top of the screen.

 = What determines the video order for a panel? =

 Video order is based on the order of the album(s) in the gallery and then ordering of the videos within each album(s).

-= What if my Permalink Status is NOT Ok? =
+= What happened to permalinks / permalink status? =

-If your permalink status is not Ok, it means permalinks are not enabled correctly.
-Check to see that you have permalinks turned on for Wordpress and if this does not fix the problem, de-activate and re-activate this plugin.
-It's also possible your the settings for your sites permalink structure are not completely compatible with this plugin.
+Galleries are now based on React and therefore do not cause a page reload.
+In doing so permalinks have been removed.
+This also allows multisite compatibility.

 = What user permissions are required to use this plugin? =